Course Number:

 Upon successful completion of this course, students will be able to:

-2. Apply evidence-based nursing practices in support of patient and family in self-health care management across the lifespan.
+2. Applies evidence-based nursing practices in support of patients experiencing chronic physical and mental health conditions, and disabilities affecting functional status to facilitate self-health care management across the lifespan.

-6. Utilize nursing- and interprofessional-based knowledge of death and dying trajectories to support patients/families across the lifespan who are experiencing transitions at the end of life.
+6. Utilize nursing- and interprofessional-based knowledge of death and dying trajectories to support patients/families across the lifespan who are experiencing transitions towards the end of life.

-7. Analyze the impact of health care delivery system issues, policy and financing on individual and family health care needs for chronic illness and end of life care.
+7. Analyze the impact of health care delivery system issues, policy, and financing on individual and family health care needs for chronic physical and mental health conditions, and end of life care.

 Suggested Outcome Assessment Strategies